You don't have to be a rocket scientist to build wealth.

 The stock market, for example, can be extremely volatile from year to year.
 Newbie investors might find themselves panicking when the stock market takes a steep dive, and decide they can pick the winning stocks.
 This is a mistake.

 The best advice is to buy and hold.
 And when you do so, hold for a long, long time.
-The discipline to stick to the buy-and-hold strategy isn’t easily found, but if you can find it, you’re much more likely to find yourself financially stable in retirement.
+The discipline to stick to the buy-and-hold strategy isn't easily found, but if you can find it, you're much more likely to find yourself financially stable in retirement.
+If you are particularly subject to panicking then use our Betterment review to see how you can set and forget, by having them do the investing for you.

 3. Stay frugal, friends.